-Drupal is regarded as an inclusive community, ensuring that people with disabilities access online and digital assets.
-In fact, Drupal has accessibility initiatives, which started with a focus on improving the accessibility of Drupal 7.
+Drupal is regarded as an inclusive community, ensuring that people with disabilities can access online and digital assets.

 ADA lawsuits are rapidly increasing.
 In 2020, 10,982 ADA Title III lawsuits were filed against various businesses across the United States.

-Additionally, no one is immune from the law.
-Even big names in different industries face these lawsuits.
+No one is immune from the law – even big names in different industries face these lawsuits.

-No matter what platform you use to build up your website, you must make it ADA compliant.
-It will not only help you avoid lawsuits but also conduct your business responsibly.
+No matter what platform you use to build and maintain your website, you must make it ADA compliant.
+It will not only help you avoid lawsuits but conduct your business responsibly too.

-Before discussing how to make your Drupal website accessible, let’s get to know what Drupal is.
+Before we discuss how to make your Drupal website accessible, let’s get to know the platform.

-Due to its reputation, many renowned firms and governmental organizations use Drupal to make their websites.
-They also offer solutions across various industries, including retail, fintech, and healthcare.
+Due to its reputation, many renowned firms and government organizations use Drupal to build their sites.

 - Shared hosting;

 - Dedicated hosting;